-When you are in the market for a new or used car, the vehicle’s warranty—including what it covers and how long it lasts—is an important feature to consider.
+When you are in the market for a new or used car, a car warranty — including what it covers and how long it lasts — is an important feature to consider.
 No one wants to fork out thousands of dollars in repair fees within days, weeks or even years of purchasing a vehicle.

 Most new cars have a manufacturer’s warranty of at least 36,000 miles or three years, whichever comes first (some go as high as ten years or 100,000 miles).

 When you settle on the car you would like, a sales representative will typically refer you to the business manager to discuss sale and add-on options.
-The manager may encourage you to buy an extended warranty because it is a high-profit item for the dealership.
+The manager may encourage you to buy an extended car warranty - also referred to as a vehicle service contract - because it is a high-profit item for the dealership.

-An extended warranty can cover costly repairs and give you peace of mind, but it might not cover everything you need, it might limit your mechanic options, or you may never need it.
+An extended warranty can cover costly repairs and give you peace of mind, but the fine print might not cover all of the cost of repairs that you need, it might limit your mechanic options, or you may never need it.

 What is an Extended Warranty?